 About

-BKMC will seek to strengthen these partnerships and build new ones around the world in order to continue accentuating the need for financial support and capacity building to help smallholder farmers adapt to climate change.
+BKMC will seek to strengthen these partnerships and build new ones around the world to continue highlighting the need for financial and political support to help smallholder farmers adapting to climate change.

 What has happened?